 Every Open workout needs to be validated to count.
 Competitors will have two options to validate their performances.
 They can workout at a local affiliate where they will be judged in person, or they can submit a video of their performance to the entire community.
-There is no limit to the number of attempts an athlete can make, provided the score submitted prior to the close of each week.
+There is no limit to the number of attempts an athlete can make, provided the score is submitted within the four-day window.

-Competitors will be ranked both worldwide and by region.
-The fittest individual athletes and teams from each region will earn invitations to one of eight regionals.
-This is the first chance athletes will have to establish their international standings.
+Competitors are ranked both worldwide and by region.
+The fittest individual athletes and teams from each region earn invitations to one of eight regionals.
+The top five men, women, and teams at each regional is invited to the Games.

-Top masters athletes in five age divisions are invited to compete in the Masters Qualifier (April 21 - 25).
-From there, the top 20 are invited to compete at the CrossFit Games.
+The top 200 masters athletes worldwide in five age divisions are invited to compete in the Masters Online Qualifier (April 21 - 25).
+From there, the top 20 worldwide in each age division are invited to compete at the CrossFit Games.

 The Open is a truly open competition.
-Anyone from anywhere can participate.
+Anyone can participate.

 STAGE 2: Regionals